tnylea/myauth/README.md

 );
 ```

-Additionally you can specify the login_recirect route since you'll probably want to create your own dashboard for the user to see when they login. (warning: Make sure to protect the login_redirect route with an authentication filter) [Find out about the authentication filter here](http://www.laravel.com/docs/auth/usage#filter)
+Additionally you can specify the login_redirect route for the user to be redirected to when they are authenticated. (warning: Make sure to protect the login_redirect route with an authentication filter) [Find out about the authentication filter here](http://www.laravel.com/docs/auth/usage#filter)

-Finally, if you wish to change the URL structure of your authentication route you can add the handles parameter in the 'myauth' array element of the application/bundles.php file
+Finally, if you wish to change the URL structure of the authentication routes you can add the handles parameter in the 'myauth' array element of the application/bundles.php file

 ```PHP
 'myauth' => array('auto' => true, 'handles' => 'auth'),